tjthejuggler/JugCoach/docs/notes.md

 immediate todo

+organize, consolidate the notes

+JugCoach
+It will be great to have a camera set up and I can easily just have a button to make it record and take a note of what i say and store it with whatever tags or whatever for later review
+For jahvorsky's videos I have to go through and get the new url for them all - can this be automated?
+-get it to update the skilldex record of a pattern if broken.
+-make an easy way for me to rip Instagram or other videos and input them on local device

 get rid of the bug that shows an empty tag in the pattern details page

 in addition to search, or maybe instead of search there should be a way for the coach to query the